-Redbull, an energy drink brand, relies on values such as energy, strength and audacity, and designs collector cans featuring Fortnite’s star Ninja.
-For the League of Legends championship, Louis Vuitton launched the capsule collection Louis Vuitton x League of Legends inspired by the world of video games.
-Also, as music is an integral part of video games, Spotify tries the experience and announces its partnership with Riot Games for the 2020 League of Legends World Championship.
+In the past, the most interested were the brands linked to esport.
+Today, esport appeals to all kinds of brands.
+Among them are Redbull, Mercedes, Spotify, Walibi and Louis Vuitton.
+Redbull, an energy drink brand, shares values such as energy, strength and audacity, and designs collector cans featuring the Fortnite’s star Ninja.
+For the League of Legends championship, Louis Vuitton launched the capsule collection Louis Vuitton x League of Legends inspired by the video game.
+Also, Spotify tries the experience and announces its partnership with Riot Games for the 2020 League of Legends World Championship.

+Sponsorship, product placements, advertising are just a few examples of the many possibilities that benefit brands.
 As the figures show, revenues generated by esport represented $1.096 billion in 2019.
 Leading the way were sponsorship ($456.7 million), media rights ($251.3 million) and advertising ($189.2 million).
 Next comes merchandising and ticket sales ($103.7 million) and finally the amount generated by publishers ($95.2 million).
 Revenues are expected to double by 2022.

 The European esport Federation based in Brussels was created in February 2020.
 It represents more than 100 million players across 23 European countries and aims to develop a strong, healthy and sustainable vision of esports.